samtaggart/data_threefold_projects_friends/info/projects/threefold_foundation/threefold_foundation.md

 The ThreeFold Grid is one of the most essential layers in the ThreeFold as it provides a global mesh network to run and store our internet applications and services.

+## Mission

+Growing a green and responsible peer-to-peer Internet that is available everywhere and owned by everyone – across geographical and cultural borders, empowering people to be digitally independent and providing equal chances to learn, partake and succeed.

 ## Join saving our planet!

 If not us, who?
 If not now, when?